ifoxfoot/fqacalc/README.md

 If the site assessment data contains duplicate species, they will be excluded from certain FQA metrics.
-For example, species richness counts the number of unique species so duplicates are not allowed.
+For example, species richness counts the number of unique species, so duplicates are not allowed.
 Generally, duplicates are excluded for all non-cover-weighted metrics but can optionally be included in cover-weighted metrics unless they are in the same plot.
 Duplicate behavior in cover-weighted functions is controlled by the `allow_duplicates` argument.
-If there are duplicates, and the user is attempting to preform a cover-weighted calculation where duplicates are not allowed, the they will be condensed into one species with an aggregate cover value.
+If there are duplicates, and the user is attempting to perform a cover-weighted calculation where duplicates are not allowed, the they will be condensed into one species with an aggregate cover value.
 Duplicates can always be included in all frequency metrics.